MelonKony/millmint/content/utopia/vekllei/society/government.md

 {{<section>}}
 #### High Courts of the Vekllei Commonwealth

-The *High Courts* of Vekllei superior courts of record,
+The *High Courts* of Vekllei are the superior courts of record with inherent procedural and contempt power.

 It also has appellate jurisdiction from Lower Courts where appropriate, particularly regarding civil matters of significant compensation.
+Historically, High Courts have jurisdiction over monopoly bureaus.

 * have unlimited jurisdiction in law and equity, or at least are not subject to jurisdictional limits as to the remedies they may grant;
 * determine appeals, at least as part of their jurisdiction;